localgovdrupal/localgov_directories/README.md

 and it will be exported with other configuration.
 Any types that exist in configuration will be imported.

+### Proximity search

+Proximity search is available when at least one of the available Directory entry content types (e.g. localgov_directories_venue) is using location through the localgov_location field.
+At this point a new "Proximity search settings" choice field becomes available in Directory channel forms.
+Activating this will present a location filter as part of the channel search form.

 ## Block placement

-When using a theme other than the default LocalGov theme, the **Directory channel search** (machine id: localgov_directories_channel_search_block) and **Directory facets** (machine id: facet_block:localgov_directories_facets) blocks should be made visible for the **Directory Channel** content type.
+When using a theme other than the default LocalGov Base or LocalGov Scarfolk, the **Directory channel search** (machine id: localgov_directories_channel_search_block), **Directory facets** (machine id: facet_block:localgov_directories_facets) and **Directory facets for proximity search** (machine id: facet_block:localgov_directories_facets_proximity_search) blocks should be made visible for the **Directory Channel** content type.
 They can be added to a sidebar region (or equivalent) of the site theme.

 Note that the facet_block:localgov_directories_facets block becomes available only after you have created at least one Directory entry content type.
+On the other hand the facet_block:localgov_directories_facets_proximity_search block becomes available when a Directory entry content type with a localgov_location field is created (e.g. localgov_directories_venue).

 On the Directory entry content types the blocks are also available as 'fields' in the Fields display configuration if you prefer to place them within the